acasi-ctf/ctf/sprint-reports/Sprint 6.md

 * The user interface exposes a "Flag Turn In" button that is not currently supported on the backend, the back-end will be taken care of in the final sprint.
 * The API for most popular challenges was created, but the trending challenges component remains to be done.
+* Did not get the XSS challenges into images due to Zhaohu needing assistance on creating images.

 ## Completed Issues / User Stories
 |Issue URL |